joost-morsink/FF-admin-module/wiki/calculator.md

 ### Models

-The Index model keeps track of the index of the current event.
+The `Index` model tracks the position of the current event in the sequence.
-Every index in the sequence has an event associated with it that lead to the current state.
+Each index corresponds to an event that resulted in the present state.
-For the event that preceded the start state (at t=0), the [NONE](./events/NONE.md) event is assumed to have happened.
+At the initial position ($t=0$), the system assumes the occurrence of the [NONE](./events/NONE.md) event.

-Models can either be processed or calculated.
+Models are categorized as either processed or calculated:
-Processed models use a processor to apply event data to the model, as well as other model data it depends on.
+- **Processed models** use a processor to apply event data and, if needed, data from other models.
+They may also implement [partitioning](./model_partition) to optimize storage and computation.
-Processed models can also implement some form of [partitioning](./model_partition) Calculated models don't use event data directly, but use a calculator to calculate its value based on the values of other models (either calculated or processed).
+- **Calculated models** do not process event data directly.
+Instead, they use a calculator to derive their value from other models, which may themselves be processed or calculated.

-Currently, calculated models are not cached, but are parameterized.
+Currently, calculated models are not cached; instead, they are parameterized.
+Parameterization allows calculated models to efficiently reference partitioned models and minimize redundant computations.
+This approach improves performance and flexibility when working with large or complex model structures.

 ```plantuml
 skinparam component {
     style rectangle